Kyiv Music Fest

-Kyiv Music Fest (Київ Музик Фест), is an annual international music festival in Kyiv, Ukraine that profiles modern Ukrainian classical music aiming to promote Ukrainian musicians in the context of world art.
-The co-founders of the state-funded festival are the Ministry of Culture of Ukraine and the National Union of Composers of Ukraine.
+The Kyiv Music Fest (Київ Музик Фест), is an annual international music festival in Kyiv, Ukraine, that profiles modern Ukrainian classical music.
+The festival aims to promote Ukrainian musicians in the context of world art.
+It was founded by the Ministry of Culture of Ukraine and the National Union of Composers of Ukraine.

 The festival is held annually in late September to early October.
-The program of the festival consists works of modern Ukrainian and foreign composers, solo artists and music groups performing.
+The festival program features works by modern Ukrainian and foreign composers.

-About

-The main venues of the festival include National Opera of Ukraine, National Music Conservatory of Ukraine, National Organ and Chamber Music Hall of Ukraine (St. Nicholas Cathedral), National Philharmonic of Ukraine, Kyiv House of Scientists of the National Academy of Sciences of Ukraine.

 History

-The festival was held in 1990.
-It was the brainchild of prominent Ukrainian composer Ivan Karabyts who was the festival's musical director from 1990 to 2001.
-He was followed by Myroslav Skoryk who served as music director from 2002 to 2005 and again from 2013 to 2019, Ivan Nebesnyy from 2006 to 2012 and Ihor Shcherbakov since 2020.
+Kyiv Music Fest is an annual international music festival held in Kyiv, Ukraine.
+The festival was first held in 1990.
+It was the brainchild of the Ukrainian composer Ivan Karabyts, who was the festival's musical director from 1990 to 2001.
+The co-founders of the festival were the Ministry of Culture of Ukraine and the National Union of Composers of Ukraine.

+Karabyts was succeeded by the Ukrainian composer Myroslav Skoryk, who served as music director from 2002 to 2005, and again from 2013 to 2019.
+The composer Ivan Nebesnyy directed the festival from 2006 to 2012; since 2020, its director has been the Ukrainian composer Ihor Shcherbakov.